Skip to main content

 Our course fosters a deeper cultural understanding of a foreign language which can be a great asset in industries such as export, trade and international marketing.
 In these fields, workers need to build and maintain solid relationships with foreign partners, so a cultural understanding can help workers anticipate foreign clients’ expectations.
 Many government jobs require language skills, particularly in the sectors of immigration and diplomacy.

 This course produces high calibre graduates with the skills and knowledge to fully exploit every opportunity including those presented during the study year abroad.
 Studies show that students who have spent time abroad as part of their degree gain higher status and better-paid jobs.
 As part of the study year abroad, those of our students who wish to pursue a career in teaching can apply to work as an English language assistant in a continental school.
-Alternatively, there is an opportunity to spend the year in employment on an approved work placement (former students have worked for companies such as IBM in Marseilles, France) or apply to work as an intern for an MEP.
+Alternatively, there is an opportunity to spend the year in employment on an approved work placement, or apply to work as an intern for an MEP.
 This latter option is a popular choice for those who wish to gain work experience in politics.

 Graduates from our department work in a range of careers including public affairs, political organisations, journalism, international law and charities.
 Roles include Ministry of Justice Fast Stream, political analyst at merchant banks, Foreign Office Fast Stream and graduate entry into a wide array of large companies.
 Many of our graduates also go on to further study, entering postgraduate courses both at Royal Holloway and at other prestigious institutions around the world.